roughdrafts-xyz/Linki/stray thoughs.md

 Might be a good idea to have every file generate a Content Ref ID?
 This could be stored in the edit_log as a third column.
 It would allow for finding the shortest path to rehydration, and it would allow for storage optimizations as well, and it would help with refid generation.

+# Shared rationing on Rough Drafts

+If a user copies an edit, they take on part of the size of the edit or file.
+The more people using it, the less it costs from their data budget.
+This will be possible cause Rough Drafts will have a global edits folder that repos hard link to.

 # Comment system

 Need to detail this out for v1.2.